sasindipeiris/Supervised-Machine-Learning-Projects/Classification/CMI - sensor data prediction/README.md

 * **Weighted average** calculates the mean of precision, recall, or F1-score weighted by the number of true instances for each class, giving more influence to frequent classes.

-# Possible resons behind failure
+# Possible reasons behind failure

 The extremely low accuracy (0.02 or 2%) in the LSTM model suggests that it struggled significantly to generalize meaningful patterns from the training data to the test set.
 One of the most likely reasons is severe class imbalance, where one class (e.g., "Moves hand to target location") dominates the dataset with